 Well, in most cases.
 Sure it's stylish, but in all honestly, wallpaper is really inconvenient to remove, especially if you won't be in your place for long.
 If you love the patterned look, consider the removable wallpaper seen in this studio or these alternative wallpaper ideas .

 Source: Yazy Jo via Style Me Pretty

 No excuses — get your art on the walls!
 Patching up a tiny hole come move-out day is nothing compared to the impact it will make on your space.
 No need to create a full-blown gallery wall either.
 Try hanging one statement piece and resting photos on a mantel or shelf, similar to this home.

 Especially if your place has carpet!
 Rugs are an easy way to cover up that not-so-cute carpet and can be packed up with you come your next move.
 Rugs are also a necessity to keep noise down, especially in older apartments with wood floors.

 Thou Shalt Emphasize Lighting

 This is another trick that many renters often overlook.
-Take it from HGTV stars Anthony Carrino and John Colaneri who suggest you use lightning to set the tone and make an impact in a rental.
-Get creative too with floor and table lamps that can easily be moved from place to place.
+Take it from HGTV stars Anthony Carrino and John Colaneri who suggest you use lighting to set the tone and make an impact in a rental.
+Get creative with floor and table lamps that can easily be moved from place to place.